A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Introduction

-\paragraph{Tradeoffs in the dependence on $1/\eps$.} Recent works reduce the dependence on $\eps$ to $O(1/\eps)$ for some packing and covering problems.
-Bienstock and Iyengar give an algorithm for concurrent multicommodity flow that solves $O^*(\eps^{-1} k^{1.5}|V|^{0.5})$ shortest-path problems, where $k$ is the number of commodities and $|V|$ is the number of vertices \cite{Bienstock04Solving}.
-Chudak and Eleuterio continue this direction.
-For example, they give an algorithm for fractional set cover running in time $O^*(\columns^{1.5}(\rows+\columns)/\eps + \columns^2\rows)$ \cite{chudak2005ias}.
-This direction is motivated by the observation that in practice, even for moderately small $\eps$, the $1/\eps^2$ factor in the running time makes previous algorithms impractically slow for large $n$.
-However, the decreased dependence on $\eps$ comes at the cost of increasing the dependence on other parameters.
+\paragraph{Dependence on $\eps$.} Building on work by Nesterov (e.g.,~\cite{nesterov2005smooth,nesterov2009unconstrained}), recent algorithms for packing and covering problems have reduced the dependence on $1/\eps$ from quadratic to linear, at the expense of increased dependence on other parameters.
+Roughly, these algorithms better approximate the change in the penalty function in each iteration, leading to fewer iterations but more time per iteration (although not to the same extent as interior-point algorithms).
+For example, Bienstock and Iyengar give an algorithm for concurrent multicommodity flow that solves $O^*(\eps^{-1} k^{1.5}|V|^{0.5})$ shortest-path problems, where $k$ is the number of commodities and $|V|$ is the number of vertices \cite{Bienstock04Solving}.
+Chudak and Eleuterio continue this direction --- for example, they give an algorithm for fractional set cover running in worst-case time $O^*(\columns^{1.5}(\rows+\columns)/\eps + \columns^2\rows)$ \cite{chudak2005ias}.

-Note that the approximation parameter $\eps$ plays a different role than the problem-size parameters --- as computing power and problem sizes grow, the case when $\eps$ is a small constant (on the order of a fraction of a percent, say) will still be of interest.
-More concretely, compare the $O^*(\columns^{1.5}(\rows+\columns)/\eps)$ term in the running time of Chudak et al.'s algorithm to the $O^*((\rows+\columns)/\eps^2)$ term in the running time of the algorithm here.
-The former term is smaller only for $\eps\le 1/\columns^{1.5}$, but for $\eps$ this small both algorithms take at least $\Omega^*(\columns^3(\rows+\columns))$ time --- slower than alternatives such as Simplex.
-Arguably, neither algorithm is of practical interest for $\eps$ so small.

-In sum, both theoretically and practically a main case of interest is when $1/\eps$ is a moderately large constant (a hundred to a thousand), while the number of rows and columns still grows asymptotically (beyond several thousand or more).
-In this case we prefer an $O(1/\eps^2)$ term in the running time to, say, an $O(\columns/\eps)$ term.
-An important goal is to design algorithms that are practical for $\eps$ in this range.

-\paragraph{Technical approach.} The following lower bound shows that some dependence on $1/\eps^2$ is necessary \cite{Klein99Number}. {\em With high probability, a packing problem with random matrix $\MM\in\{0,1\}^{\columns^2\times\columns}$ has no $(1-\eps)$-approximate primal solution with $o(\log(\inputsize)/\eps^2)$ non-zero entries.} (This lower bound only holds when $\eps$ is not too small --- roughly $\Omega(\sqrt{\columns})$ --- which is why it does not preclude algorithms with $o(1/\eps^2)$ dependence on $\eps$ but larger dependence on other parameters.)

-The lower bound implies that to build a $(1-\eps)$-approximate solution requires at least $\Omega(\log(\inputsize)/\eps^2)$ variables to be incremented (set to a non-zero value).
-Most algorithms take at least $\Omega(n)$ amortized time per increment, leading to total time at least $\Omega(n\log(n)/\eps^2)$.
-From this perspective, the challenge is to reduce the time per increment as much as possible.